There are a few best practices to make the most of this information sharing event at work. We've shared our top tips below:

 1.)
 Use these reports to save time in meetings - meetings are great for collaboration, not basic information sharing.
 Use a weekly status report to guide discussion in your Monday staff meetings.

 2.)
 Roll up responses at employee level - after a few months of reporting, rollup the responses per employee and see exactly what someone's contributions were over a given period of time.
 It's like a work log.

 3.)
 Document output, not activity - encourage the team to document output vs. activity.
 This is a major lesson we learned in the book, High Output Management.
 It's not useful to see a list of activities someone completed for the week.

 4.)
 Keep it simple - Don't reinvent the wheel.
 The more questions you ask, the more likely someone is to not complete the update.
 Limit the report to 3-4 questions.

 5.)
 Map work to a higher-level goal - how did the day-to-day work contribute to a higher-level purpose, goal, or company strategy?
 Make sure to document why you are working on a particular item.
-If you use Friday, you can use #hashtags to help.

 6.)
 Pull in work from third-party tools - if you use project management tools like Asana or Jira, make sure to link to the appropriate activity if someone wants to learn more.